cesar-moya/cesar-moya.github.io/_posts/2021-03-07-motorizing-standup-desk-atmega328p.md

 ## Conclusion

 Using an ATMEGA328P and soldering everything is a way more complex project than the previous one, but the satisfaction and end product does feel a lot more solid, smaller and professional.
-I had a lot of fun doing it and learned a million things, I hope you enjoy it.
+I had a lot of fun doing it and learned a million things, I hope you enjoy it too.

 As always, feel free to leave any comments below.